Yang-Tang/shinyjqui/README.md

 Usage
 -----

-In order to use other funtions in `shinyjqui`, you must first call `includeJqueryUI()` in `ui` of a shiny app.
+In order to use other funtions in `shinyjqui`, please first call `includeJqueryUI()` in `ui` of a shiny app.
 This function loads necessary js and css into your html document.

 Here are some examples: